 How to Grow and Care

 This plant grows best in full sun.
 Malabar Spinach prefers continuously moist soil and a pH level of 6.5 to 6.8.
-It can be grown in pots or in a garden with a trellis or up a wall.
-If the soil becomes dry it will flower and the leaves have a much more bitter flavor.
+It can be grown in pots or a garden with a trellis or up a wall.
+If the soil becomes dry, it will flower, and the leaves have a much more bitter flavor.

 Malabar Spinach can be grown from seed.
 To start from seed, plant the seeds indoors 6 to 8 weeks before the last frost.
 Seeds should germinate in 10 to 20 days.
 If you want to speed up your seedling's growth, you can either soak them in water overnight before planting or use a knife to open up the hard exterior seed coating.

 Seedlings can be transplanted into the garden once the soil has warmed and should be placed a foot (30 cm) apart.
-Plants will really take off in the heat of the summer, above 80 °F (27 °C).
-Malabar Spinach does best with some type of vertical support.
-It can also rambles along the ground.
-This plant is very attractive so it makes a nice addition to your ornamental landscape.
+Plants will take off in the heat of the summer, above 80 °F (27 °C).
+Malabar Spinach does best with some vertical support.
+It can also ramble along the ground.
+This plant is beautiful, so it makes a lovely addition to your ornamental landscape.

 Learn more at How to Grow and Care for Malabar Spinach (Basella alba).

 - Back to genus Basella

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.